 Frescoes decorated the walls of ancient civilizations in many parts of the world.
 Fine 18th century engravings show floor mosaics and wall frescoes of buildings and ruins, people and their lifestyles, customs and beliefs - as well as nature.
 They were frequently embellished by artistic friezes that inspired the neo-classical movement centuries after they were painted.

-These days, modern technology aids excavations.
-Drones, geo-radar, endoscopy and laser scanners are used by archaeologists, architects, restorers, volcanologists, geologists, antropologists and palaeobotanists.
-In the middle of the 18th century when the first major excavations were recorded, the intricate process of mezzotint engraving was usually employed for the finest detail of portraits.
+In the middle of the 18th century when the first major excavations were recorded, an artist sketched the wall frescoes, and the intricate process of mezzotint engraving was usually employed for the finest detail.
 In the eighteenth century engravings were still printed on paper that was made by hand.
-The grained texture of the paper adds much to the beauty of these antique prints and maps.
-Public appreciation of these engravings has been such that many have been coloured at some time since publication.
+The grained texture of the paper adds much to the beauty of these antique prints.
+Early engravings are so appreciated that many have been coloured since their publication.

 I hope you enjoy these beautiful engravings from Pompeii and Herculaneum as much as I do.
 If you have any queries please do not hesitate to contact me by email to sales@antiqueprintclub.com or by phone to 61 (0)412 442283.